 What is striking is that the mast is at an angle of about 15 degrees forward.
 This means that the front wing is further forward on the board.
 You can clearly see that during wind foiling.
 More on that later.
 The wings have a relatively small area.
 Although the mast is of alumiumium, the wind foil is quite a lot lighter than the Starboard Carbon GT (there is the mast of Carbon).
 The wind foil feels less sturdy and stiff than the Starboard Freeride Alu.

-The Wind Foil fanatic lets me foil quickly.
+The Fanatic wind foil lets me foil quickly.
 I just need a few knots more wind than the Starboard GT Carbon.
 This is despite the relatively small surface of the wings.
-This is most likely due to the fact that the mast is forward.
+This is most likely due to the fact that the mast is standing forward.
 The wind foil therefore gives quite a lot of lift and with a bit more wind I also have to put more pressure on my front foot compared to Starboard GT Carbon.
 That is positive because if the wind drops away for a while, then the wind foil will continue to give longer lift.
 With more wind you get the feeling of ‘out of control’.

-During wind foiling, my set is more nervous than I’m used to.
+During wind foiling, my windfoil set is more nervous than I’m used to.
 Emotionally, I need to stay more in class.
-Both the before/behind balance and the loef/lij balance.
+Both the before/behind balance and the windward/lee balance.
 As a result, the Windfoil Fanatic feels less ‘solid’ than the Starboard GT Carbon.
-Feels like you have less ‘support’.
+Feels like you have less ‘support base’.
 Maybe this is because of the relatively small wings (I recognize this feeling when I put a set of smaller wings on the Starboard GT carbon).
 You also feel that the wind foil is less rigid, which affects stability in a negative sense.

 Jibes are easier than the Starboard Carbon.
 You stay in the air more easily during the jibe.
 Also certainly the result of the fact that the wings are further forward.
 The impression I had of the speed was fine.
 I didn’t have an immediate comparison, but the feeling was good.

 I hope it’s exemplary, because the mast whistles hugely.
 Really not to hear.
-It’s clearly in the mast, because when I got as high out of the water As Possible, the whistle was gone.
+It is clearly in the mast, because when I came out of the water as high as possible, the whistling was gone.
+I’m going to investigate this even further.
+An update follows!

 Starboard Freeride Aluminium